Video is overtaking the internet.

 a.
 Who’s the audience?

 You must decide who you’re creating the content for.
 Is it an internal training piece?
-Is it meant to sell something?
+Is it meant to sell a product or service?
 If so, to whom?
+What value does your video add for your audience?

 b.
 What’s the goal of your video?

 What outcome do you desire from your video?
 What do you want to achieve?
+Are you promoting your brand, product, or service?
+Are you trying to provide social proof for your business?
 Is there a Call to Action (CTA)?

 c.
 What are the “tent poles” of your video?

-Take a moment to determine the key points you need to make in your content.
+Take a moment to determine the key points you need to make when creating video content.
 If you approach it in an organized manner, you’re less likely to neglect a pivotal part of your message.

 d.
 What are your influences?

 What’s your motivation to make the video?
+Have you watched a video that you want to replicate?
+What are your favorite brands doing?
 What are other organizations in your industry doing?
 It’s important to keep tabs on your competitors.

 Tip #3: Don’t Neglect the Visual Elements